tohas1986/openbmc/poky/documentation/migration-guides/migration-4.0.rst

 - The ``AVAILABLE_LICENSES`` variable has been removed.
 This variable was a performance liability and is highly dependent on which layers are added to the configuration, which can cause signature issues for users.
-In addition the ``available_licenses()`` function has been removed from the :ref:`ref-classes-license` class as it is no longer needed.
+In addition the ``available_licenses()`` function has been removed from the :ref:`license <ref-classes-license>` class as it is no longer needed.

 Removed recipes
 ~~~~~~~~~~~~~~~